Adaptive Reinforcement Learning for Unobservable Random Delays: Interaction-Delayed Reinforcement Learning with Real-Valued Delay

 The construction of an interaction layer is realistic for many real-world systems.
 Using the scenario illustrated in Figure \ref{fig:interaction-delay-example-setup} as an example, the interaction layer could be implemented as a microcontroller located on the vehicle itself.
 We illustrate the interaction layer in Figure \ref{fig:interaction-layer-components}.

-From this perspective the agent acts reactively.
-The interaction layer manages the interaction with environment, and the agent generated new actions for the action buffer when triggered by emissions from the interaction layer.
-We denote emitted data from the interaction layer an \emph{observation packet} $\bm{o}_t$, and the data sent to the interaction layer an \emph{action packet} $\bm{a}_t$.
+From this perspective, the agent acts reactively.
+The interaction layer manages the interaction with the environment, and the agent generates new actions for the action buffer when triggered by emissions from the interaction layer.
+We denote emitted data from the interaction layer as an \emph{observation packet} $\bm{o}_t$, and the data sent to the interaction layer as an \emph{action packet} $\bm{a}_t$. \fi